stkent/stkent.github.io/_posts/2017-08-10-update-your-path-for-the-new-android-emulator-location.md

 emulator64-x86
 {% endhighlight %}

-I'm not sure _why_ this discrepancy exists.
+I’m not sure _why_ this discrepancy exists.

 If, like me, all you care about is having easy command-line access to the newest `emulator` binary, I recommend updating your `$PATH` to include